Trepan-Debuggers/python3-trepan/docs/entry-exit.rst

         SIGSYS        Yes     Yes     No      No      Bad system call ...

-Commonly occuring signals like *CHILD* and unmaskable signals like *KILL* are not intercepted.
+Commonly occurring signals like *CHILD* and unmaskable signals like *KILL* are not intercepted.

 Set up an exception handler allow remote connections